thomastay/personal-blog/content/100-reliable-and-fast.md

 In both these cases, we were saved by the presence of a solution which was 100% effective and fast.
 That's ripgrep for code search and setting up breakpoints in minified code.
 Both solutions have a better, more correct alternative, namely IDEs and source maps respectively.
 Yet in practice, I can assure you that we have to fallback to the simpler methods at least once daily.

+Here's some light mode software that I thought of:

 1. Gmail html only site
 1. Github vs Git vs Git plumbing tools (can always fall back to Git intenrals)
 1. Erlang crash handler